relisiuol/Pastel/README.md

 ## Supported Devices

-TBD: iOS 12 - 13 tested so far
+All devices on iOS 11 -> 13 are supported

 ## Dependencies
 - [libSparkColorPicker](https://sparkdev.me/repo)